pachyderm/pachyderm/migration/1.3.x-1.4.x/README.md

 above example where a file is put to `dir/foo` with `--split` you could process all the pieces of the file together by passing `/*/*`.

 1.4 currently does not have a notion of incrementality, much of the incremental functionality present in 1.3 currently happens automatically.
 We'll be introducing a more advanced form of incrementality in a later version of 1.4 for incremental workloads like sum operations.
+This will be similar to how `/prev` works in 1.3.

-In 1.4 `input`s are targeted at specific branches rather than all branches in a repo, this field defaults to master if left blank.
+In 1.4 `input`s are targeted at specific branches rather than all branches in a repo, via the `branch` field. `branch` defaults to master if left blank.

 ### Output